openworld42/JavaTemplate/README.md

 need the full **JavaTemplate**.

-:classical_building: &nbsp; Since it is a template for repeated needs during project setup, it does almost nothing by itself, but runs a simple GUI (Graphical User Interface) to demonstrate its use.
+:classical_building: &nbsp; Since it is a template for repeated needs during project setup, it does almost nothing by itself, but runs a simple GUI (Graphical User Interface, may be deleted) for the early stages of design and programming.

 To run it: download the **template_vx.x.x.jar** file and call it from the command line using